Increase font size

 Types of Aid

-- Grants – Gift money (does not require repayment or a work commitment) from federal, state, University, or private funds.
+- Grants – Gift money (funds you don’t have to pay back) from federal, state, University, or private funds.
 Grants are awarded on the basis of financial need.

 - Scholarships – Gift money (funds you don’t have to pay back).
 Scholarships are awarded for academic achievement, individual talent, or other unique criteria specified by a donor.
 Some scholarships are based on financial need, but not all.

 - University Scholarships are those awarded by UNC or foundations directly tied to the University.
 The Morehead-Cain and Robertson scholarships require separate applications; all others are awarded on the basis of your UNC Admissions application.

 - Outside Scholarships are those the student brings to the University from “outside” sources, like a church, nonprofit, or community organization.
 Outside scholarships are counted toward meeting the student’s aid eligibility; that is, a student’s total financial aid package from all sources cannot exceed the student’s aid eligibility.

 - Loans – Money borrowed from federal sources, University sources, or private lenders that require repayment.

 - Work – Money earned through Federal Work Study jobs on campus or in the local community.

 Laptop Grants – UNC offers eligible undergraduates a grant to purchase a laptop.
 See here for details.